Paperspace/Docs/get-started/quick-start/README.md

 --projectId <your-project-id>
 ```

-4. **Download or copy the sample Workflow YAML file from the web interface to your computer**
+4. **Download or copy the sample Workflow Spec from the web interface to your computer**

    Place the contents in a file named `workflow.yaml`.

 5. **Run the Workflow from the CLI**

    The following command will run an instance of the Workflow in your project.
 Be sure to replace `<your-workflow-id>` with your **Workflow ID**.

 ```bash
 gradient workflows run  \